plone/training/deployment/customization.rst

 .. note::

     By the way, if buildout fails, your playbook run will halt.
-    So, you don't need to worry that an automated restart might occur after a failed buildout.
+    You don't need to worry that an automated restart might occur after a failed buildout.

 Web Hosting Options